 If you meet the admission requirements and you apply by 1 May at the latest, you will certainly be able to start your studies.
 If you apply after 1 May, Breda University of Applied Sciences will decide whether or not you will be admitted to the study programme.

-- Step 1: Enrolment application via Studielink
+- Step 1: Enter your enrolment application in Studielink

-- Step 2: Study Choice Activities (Studiekeuzecheck)
+- Step 2: Take part in Study Choice Activities (Studiekeuzecheck)

 - Step 3: Complete your enrolment; payment of tuition fee.

-1. Enrolment application via Studielink
+1. Enter your enrolment application in Studielink

 You are to apply through Studielink, the application and enrolment portal provided by the Netherlands Ministry of Education.

-Step 2: Study Choice Activities
+Step 2: Take part in Study Choice Activities

 Study choice activities help you discover if the degree programme for which you have applied actually suits you well.
 That is why these activities are compulsory for all applicants.
 The study choice activities consist of an online assessment and the Matching Day.
 Based on these two activities, BUas will issue a personal recommendation for you.